Fall-Back/Patterns/SVG Icons/README.md

 SVG Icons
 =========

 This is my preferred method for SVG icons.
-I use [Feather Icons](https://feathericons.com) but the same princple can be applied to ay SVG.
+I use [Feather Icons](https://feathericons.com) but the same princple can be applied to any SVG.

 HTML
 ----